Foreign Language majors & minors

 There's no argument ladies and gentlemen, the best way to learn a language is to do so in a country where it is widely spoken.

-We know you've heard it from your foreign language professors in the department, but we can't say enough to reinforce the truth: you will not know what you are missing if you are studying Classics, Spanish, French or German at Southern Miss, until you study abroad.
+We know you've heard it from your foreign language professors in the department, but we can't say enough to reinforce the truth: you will not know what you are missing if you are studying Spanish, Chinese, French or German at Southern Miss, until you study abroad.

 As a major, it is imperative you study abroad for at least a semester, if not a year.
 A year?
 YES!
 A whole year in another country.
 All of our students who have been abroad - even if not solely for language courses - have returned to exclaim their term was not nearly long enough or they regret not considering a longer program abroad.
 Foreign Language majors simply must consider studying abroad for at least a semester, do yourself that favor!
-It is too difficult to acheive language proficiency otherwise.
+It is too difficult to achieve language proficiency otherwise.

 As a minor, don't think studying for a semester or year is out of the question.
 Often times you can knock out a language minor by studying abroad for a semester.
 Additionally, some of our exchange programs offer opportunities to study not only the language but also other subjects while you are abroad.
 If a few hours is all you are lacking prior to completing your minor, studying abroad on a short term program may be the best match for your academic and personal goals.